Auto-Enrolment Retirement Savings Scheme: FAQs (update)

 4. Does auto enrollment legislation stipulate minimum contribution rates for employees or employers in relation to private pension schemes?

-Operation of the Scheme
+Operation of the scheme

-1. How will auto-enrolment work?
+1. How does auto-enrolment work?

 2. How will the contributions be collected?